appearin/developer-pages/files/index.md

 entire page with your video room, it might be better to just redirect the user to our main page.

+__The embed code I copied from your email/blog post didn't work?__
+Unfortunately, due to some automagic which is hard to spot, the quotation marks were changed in the email sent out, also including the blog post.
+This causes the `iframe` tag to break.
+Replacing the quotation marks: `”` with `"` will resolve the issue.
+Using the embed code as written above will work as expected.

 <h1 class="padding-please">Developer API - Advanced usage</h1>

 If you are in the market for something a bit more advanced, such as guaranteed